leandroberetta/right-lyrics/documentation/istio/README.md

 ### Overview

-The new version of Songs adds a YouTube preview to show in the Lyrics Page.
+The new version of Songs adds a YouTube preview to be shown in the Lyrics Page.

 So as a result of doing a Canary deployment, sometimes the YouTube preview will appear and sometimes it won't.